‘What will a return to school during the COVID-19 pandemic look like?’

 When and how will schools be reopened?

 We are slowly seeing an increasing number of children return to the classroom.
-More than 1 billion students are still out of school due to nationwide school closures, but more than 70 countries have announced plans to reopen schools and hundreds of millions of students have returned in recent weeks.
-[As of early June 2020]
+More than 1 billion students are still out of school due to nationwide school closures.
+However, 105 of a total of 134 countries that have closed schools (78 per cent) have decided on a date to reopen schools.
+59 of those 105 countries have already reopened schools or plan to open them soon.
+[As of late August 2020]

 Given the difficulty of the situation and variation across the globe, countries are in different stages regarding how and when they plan to reopen schools.
 These decisions will usually be made by national or state governments, often in discussion with local authorities.
-They will have to consider public health, the benefits and risks for education and other factors.
+When deciding whether to reopen schools, authorities should consider the benefits and risks across education, public health and socio-economic factors, in the local context.
 The best interest of every child should be at the centre of these decisions, using the best available evidence, but exactly how this will look will vary from school to school.

 Is it safe for my child to go back to school?

-Schools should only be reopened when it is safe for students.
 Going back to school will likely look a little different from what you and your child were used to before.
 It’s possible that schools may reopen for a period of time and then a decision may be made to close them again temporarily, depending on the local context.
-Because of the evolving situation, authorities will need to be flexible and ready to adapt to ensure the safety of every child.
+Because of the evolving situation, authorities will need to be flexible and ready to adapt to help keep every child safe.

 What precautions should the school be taking to prevent COVID-19 virus from spreading?